petemounce/presentations/windows-at-scale.md

 Notes:
 Infrastructure automation is necessary if you want to not lose time debugging environments and third party software

 At JE, we spun up QA environments each morning and tore them down every evening.
-Blessing, because it proved we could do it.
-Curse, because we didn't have good enough test coverage to avoid breaking the world if a mistake was merged.
+* Blessing, because it proved we could do it.
+* Curse, because we didn't have good enough test coverage to avoid breaking the world if a mistake was merged.
 Just like any other software.

 ^^
 ## Application coupling

+Contract before code!

 Notes:
-http applications declare and embed their contracts via Swagger.
+http applications declare and embed their contracts via Swagger (now OpenAPI specification).

 Increasingly, applications would follow the unified log pattern for integration.
-React to input by publishing events.
+* React to input by publishing events.
-Other applications, independently, subscribe to those events and do interesting things.
+* Other applications, independently, subscribe to those events and do interesting things.

 Leads to strong input/output contracts for applications, which leads to looser coupled applications that are much easier to operate and test.

 ^^
-## Monitoring and alerting doesn't have a safe easy option so far
+## No no-brainer choice for monitoring and alerting so far

 Notes:
 At JE, statsd + graphite + seyren